Mere Correspondence

 No screens.
 No algorithms.
 No inbox.
 There is no digital archive.
 When you've read it, it goes on a shelf or in a drawer.
 It doesn't disappear into a feed.

-This is not a newsletter.
-There is no app.
 The only way to read these letters is to hold them in your hands.

 Every letter passes through three gates before it ships: